CAIDA/catalog-data/sources/recipe/how_to_parse_arks_ipv6_warts_file/README.md

 ## How to parse arks ipv6 warts file ##
 ~~~
 {
   "name": "How to parse arks ipv6 warts file?",
-    "descriptions": "This solution parses through an arks ipv6 warts file and produces a sorted list of ips and asns."
+  "descriptions": "This solution parses through an arks ipv6 warts file and produces a sorted list of ips and asns.",
-    "links": ["software:pyasn","software:scamper", "dataset:as_prefix"],
+  "links": [
+    "software:pyasn",
+    "software:scamper",
+    "dataset:as_prefix"
+  ],
   "tags": [
     "measurement methodology",
     "topology",
     "software/tools",
     "asn",
-        "ipv6"
+    "ipv6",
     "ipv6 prefix"
   ]
 }
 ~~~